- Download our Moving to Egypt Guide (PDF)

 + PRO: Range of international schools

 A variety of international schools are spread throughout Egypt’s major cities, offering parents some choice when it comes to selecting their preferred curriculum.
-Giza and Cairo in particular have a large selection of international schools.
+Giza and Cairo, in particular, have a large selection of international schools.

-- CON: High fees and extra costs
+- CON: High education fees and extra costs

-Aside from already-pricey annual school fees, parents will often be expected to shoulder additional costs for things such as uniforms, extra-curriculars, textbooks and school excursions.
+Aside from already-pricey annual school fees, parents will often be expected to shoulder additional costs for things such as uniforms, extracurriculars, textbooks and school excursions.

 Further reading